plexefinance/PlexePublicAPI/README.md

 ### Invoice

-The invoice calculation API requries the Application Id and the amount to withdrawal.
+The invoice calculation API requires the Application Id and the amount to withdrawal.

 The results from this call will be